 The most effective minimalist ways to deal with uncertainty

 Minimalism can help you handle uncertainty by directing your energy toward the areas you can influence.
-The following are some of the most powerful minimalist ways to deal with uncertainty.
+The following are some of the best minimalist ways to deal with uncertainty.

 Build your daily routine around essential habits